Strawberry-Foundations/strawberry-chat/README.md

 Also don't mind looking at our documentation! https://developers.strawberryfoundations.xyz/

 ## Why?
-I wanted to program a "small" chat app because I had always been interested in microcomputing and bare bone technologies such as pure Tcp sockets.
+I wanted to program a "small" chat app because I had always been interested in microcomputer and bare-bones technologies such as pure Tcp sockets.
 At the time I started, I only knew Python.
 Due to the size and features of Strawberry Chat, Strawberry Chat was rewritten in a faster and safer language, Rust.
 Strawberry Chat is not intended to be a replacement for conventional chat platforms - it is more of an addition to have fun.

 ## How does Strawberry Chat work?
 I can't explain everything in detail now, it might end up in our [Developer documentation](https://developers.strawberryfoundations.xyz/), but Strawberry Chat works by simply communicating via Tcp sockets - similar to IRC, except we have our own transport format. <br>